kanja23/WattsSavvy/README.md

 <https://wattssavvy.netlify.app>

-> Explore our web application to discover practical energy-saving tips and tools.
+> Explore my web application to discover practical energy-saving tips and tools.
 The technology used for the front end is ReactJs.

 ---